-- Three (3) calendar trading days before and three (3) calendar trading days after the disclosure of any material information other than Item (a) above.
+- From date of disclosure of material non-public information and until two (2) trading days after the disclosure of any material information other than Item (a) above.
 Unstructured reports/disclosures refer to corporate developments as they occur and as may be necessary to update information on the operations and business of the Bank. - Office bulletins for special Blackout Periods pertaining to the above will be issued by the Compliance Office.